Are you self-sabotaging?

 The biggest turning point for me was when I finally accepted that what I was eating and why I was eating the way I was, was down to so many factors.
 Stress, emotional eating and mindless eating all impact greatly on my day to day food choices.
 Not to mention hormones and lack of sleep to add to it!
 This is why it was important that I worked through those emotions, built new healthy non-restrictive habits that made me feel healthy and positively in control of my nutrition.

 Creating the perfect plan for me meant that I had to no longer see myself following any kind of diet.
 SPOILER: Diets DO NOT work long term!
 I now eat the foods my body needs for overall health and wellbeing.
-I no longer view a treat as a disaster, finding the healthy balance and knowing that consistency is what brings positive change, not perfection.
+I no longer view a treat as a disaster, finding a healthy balance and knowing that consistency is what brings positive change, not perfection.
 For me now my diet is healthy 80% of the time.
 Generally, I eat well Monday to Friday and will enjoy a treat at the weekend.
 It’s not the entire weekend, maybe a pizza on a Saturday night with a bottle of wine.
 We can do a lot of damage over a weekend which can really impact your goals so you must be realistic.
 However, if on a random Tuesday afternoon, I fancied a treat or a glass of wine with my evening meal then I enjoy it, own it and move on.
 It is all about a healthy balance, with no damage done.

 I now have the freedom to enjoy all foods from all food groups without the guilt.
 My mind is at ease and food is no longer all I think about anymore.
 I no longer feel anxious or nervous around food.
 I have the confidence now to make the best choices for me.
 Choosing food that makes me feel good!
 Food is meant to nourish our bodies, fuel us with the calories we need to function as human beings.
 It is not meant to be used as a way to punish ourselves through starvation or bingeing both of which have serious long-term side effects.